Mission and History

 About the Museum

-PAFA's museum is internationally known for its permanent collection of American art.
-Our permanent collection ranges from 18th- and 19th-century masters such as Benjamin West, Thomas Eakins, Winslow Homer, and Mary Cassatt, to modern and contemporary artists including Charles Demuth, Jacob Lawrence, Alice Neel, Vik Muniz, Mickalene Thomas, and Kehinde Wiley.
+PAFA's museum is internationally known for its world-class collection of American art.
+Our permanent collection ranges from 18th- and 19th-century masters such as Benjamin West, Thomas Eakins, Winslow Homer, and Mary Cassatt, to twentieth and twenty-first century artists including Jacob Lawrence, Alice Neel, Vik Muniz, Mickalene Thomas, and Kehinde Wiley to name just a few.
+Taken as a whole, the museum aims to recognize artists at every turn in their career and thusly tell the sweeping story of American art.

-The Dorothy & Kenneth Woodcock Archives at PAFA house important materials for the study of American art history, museums, and art training.
+The Dorothy & Kenneth Woodcock Archives at PAFA house invaluable materials for the study of American art history, museums, and art training.

 About the School